scripe2022/cse15l-lab-reports/lab-report-3-week-4.md

 `--color=always`

-When the option is always, grep will always add color marks to the matching fields, whether they are terminal output, redirects or pipes.
+When the option is `always`, `grep` will always add color marks to the matching fields, whether they are terminal output, redirects or pipes.

 ![](src/yuhang_lab3_9.png)